 An excellent cultural offering and quality of life.

 International appeal and trade relations (diamond sector, port…).

 Crossovers and collaborations with the traditional sectors (diamond, retail, logistics, petrochemicals).

 Large-scale urban projects focussing on innovative economy (Blue Gate Antwerp, BlueChem, BlueApp …)

 Over the centuries, Antwerp has been at the forefront of the international arts scene, largely thanks to its port.
 Traffic from the port turned the city into a bustling metropolis, where patrons supported artists and inspiration (and customers) arrived from all over the world.
 Gems from Antwerp’s rich art past and present can be found in the city’s many museums and galleries.
 To whet your appetite, think of visual artists, such as Pieter Paul Rubens, Antoon Van Dyck, Jan Fabre and Luc Tuymans, choreographer Sidi Larbi Cherkaoui and theatre maker Guy Cassiers.

 Bring Rubens back to life

 Rubens old and boring?
 Forget it.
-The Rubens House Museum and Prophets Agency have recently launched a mobile app to personalise museum visits, with individual, themed tours, interactive kids activities and extra information about displayed or connected artworks.
+The Rubens House Museum and Prophets Agency have launched a mobile app to personalise museum visits, with individual, themed tours, interactive kids activities and extra information about displayed or connected artworks.

 Antwerp Art connects and promotes a selection of quality contemporary art galleries, art spaces and museums, as well as a brisk pool of upcoming art initiatives and pop-up exhibition spaces in Antwerp.